DetokProject/Detok/README.md

 # Detok
-detect copyright infringement all over the world
+etect copyright infringement all over the world